Edited by Seo Hae Lan

 Bossam was a custom in the Joseon period, in which a single man wraps up a widow in a blanket at night and makes her his wife.
 Back in the days, it was a way of getting remarried with a tacit agreement, and it was an opportunity to get a new life for those widows who were forced to live alone after losing their husbands.
 Born from this peculiar custom, Bossam: Steal the Fate portrays love beyond conflicts between social classes and families, and it’s quietly gaining popularity.

 The show was set in the Joseon Dynasty under Gwanghaegun.
 The story begins as a rogue and a professional bossam-man, Ba Woo, mistakenly kidnaps the wrong woman.
-He kidnaps Lee Soo Kyeong, the only daughter of King Gwanghae, Princess Hwa In, and the widowed daughter-in-law of powerful Lee Yi Cheom.
-But Lee Yi Cheom’s family lies to the world, including the King, announcing that Soo Kyeong’s dead.
-Plus, instead of making things right, they try to kill Soo Kyeong to make the lie the truth.
-Soo Kyeong, saved by Ba Woo, starts living with him and his son Cha Dol.
-Soon, Dae Yeop, Soo Kyeong’s brother-in-law, learns she’s alive and tries to help her return home.
-However, Soo Kyeong gradually changes her mind and wishes to live a different life after going through many things outside the royal palace and the rich household.
+He kidnaps Lee Soo Kyeong, Princess Hwa In, the only daughter of King Gwanghae and the widowed daughter-in-law of powerful Lee Yi Cheom.
+But Lee Yi Cheom’s family lies to the world, including the King, announcing that Soo Kyung’s dead.
+Plus, instead of making things right, they try to kill her to make the lie the truth.
+Soo Kyung, saved by Ba Woo, starts living with him and his son Cha Dol.
+Soon, Dae Yeop, Soo Kyung’s brother-in-law, learns she’s alive and tries to help her return home.
+However, she gradually changes her mind and wishes to live a different life after going through many things outside the royal palace and the rich household.

 Bossam: Steal the Fate has every element viewers expect in a historical drama such as politics, comedy, action, and romance.
 Among them, the unclichéd romance between Ba Woo and Soo Kyung, being the show’s backbone, is what keeps viewers glued to the show.
 The relationship started with a mistake.
 However, by going through life-threatening situations together, the show depicts how they begin to understand each other more and more, create a new life together, and become significant to each other.
 The chemistry between Soo Kyung and Dae Yeop is also enjoyable.
 Many viewers cannot understand Dae Yeop, who will risk his life to protect his sister-in-law.
 But when the two turn out to be old friends who even considered getting married at one point, we get to understand him so much more and the depth of feeling he has with her.